NAME9390/RunMyModel/README.md

 # RunMyModel Desktop

 A powerful desktop application that allows you to run large language models locally using Ollama.
-Chat with models like LLaMA, Mistral, CodeLlama, and more in a beautiful ChatGPT-style interface.
+Chat with models like LLaMA, Mistral, CodeLlama, and more in a beautiful interface.

 ![RunMyModel Desktop](https://img.shields.io/badge/Version-1.0.0-blue)
 ![Platform](https://img.shields.io/badge/Platform-Windows%20%7C%20macOS%20%7C%20Linux-lightgrey)